Foothills Piecemakers Quilting Guild

 We had lots of fun and not only worked on our own projects but also managed to complete 40 blocks that are being turned into charity quilts.
 See the slide show below:

-In addition to the many contributions by our members at each guild meeting, our quilters meet the second Saturday (Earth Fare, Pelham Road) for work sessions to sew quilts and tote bags to donate to those in need.
+In addition to the many contributions by our members at each guild meeting, our quilters meet the second Saturday (St. Giles Presbyterian Church) for work sessions to sew quilts and tote bags to donate to those in need.

 Liz Florom's class was a full success: